portainer/portainer-docs/docs/v2.0-be/deploy/beinstallk8s.md

         helm repo update
         ```

-        Based on how you would like to expose the Portainer service, Select an option below:
+        Based on how you would like to expose the Portainer service, select an option below:

         === "NodePort"
             Using the following command, Portainer will be available on port 30777.